 Painting the ugly sweater designs:

 - Paint your design.
 Go wild!
 Be tacky!
+This is an ugly Christmas sweater after all!
 You can paint in one shot (take care not to touch your wet paint while working) or allow dry-time in between if you find that easier.
 Our design was created all at once, but could easily be done in stages as well.
 Our design, as shown in the collage above was painted on as follows:

 - Small green and white lines perpendicular to the bandana edge, with a line of white all the way around the edge of the design, as a faux blanket stitch edge for the “sweater”.